“A good writer will always find it very hard to fill a single page. A bad writer will always find it easy.”- Aubrey Kalitera

 - And finally, it’s a matter of practice, practice and more practice.

-These could all be reasons your writing career isn’t taking off.
+These could all be reasons your writing career isn’t taking off and you are amongst the bad writers.

 However, there could be another reason.
 The one many don’t really want to acknowledge —that it could be a sign that writing is not for you.